 Using UV protectant paint can prevent the paint color from bleaching or fading quickly.
 Most exterior paints have some sort of UV protection, but leaving your furniture in a shady area will also protect the color.

 Now that your outdoor furniture is looking great, it’s time to enjoy hanging out on your front porch.
-If your looking for more ways to increase your curb appeal and enjoy your front yard, checkout our advice on getting the greenest lawn or painting your front door!
+If you’re looking for more ways to increase your curb appeal and enjoy your front yard, checkout our advice on getting the greenest lawn or painting your front door!